 You can take steps to prevent the spread of COVID-19 by doing the following things:

-- Wash your hands with soap and water, often.
+Wash your hands with soap and water, often.

-- Avoid touching your eyes, nose, or mouth with unwashed hands.
+Avoid touching your eyes, nose, and mouth.

-- Cover your mouth/nose with a tissue or sleeve when coughing or sneezing.
+Cover your mouth/nose with a tissue or sleeve when coughing or sneezing.

-- If you are sick, stay home and avoid close contact with others.
+If you are sick, stay home and avoid close contact with others.